 I am a French native.
 I moved to the USA in 1999.
 I was born in Belfort, a town in the North East corner of France, near the Swiss and German border.
-The town was founded in the 12th century, fortified by Vauban in the 17th century.
+The town was founded in the 12th century, and fortified by Vauban in the 17th century.
 Bartholdi (who built the Statue of Liberty) honored the town with a huge sandstone Lion to commemorate the courage of the inhabitants during the war against Prussia in 1870-71.

 **Disclamer: Do not use old eggs.
 Always keep the mousse refrigerated and do not keep longer than 24 hrs as it contains raw eggs!**

 Melt 1 cup chocolate chips (I use Ghirardeli’s 60% dark) with 6 tbsp unsalted butter in a saucepan (on very low temperature).

 Separate 4 (very fresh (just bought)) eggs into 2 bowls.